onehungrymind/sermon-beacon/README.md

 make install

 # Starting the server
-$ make start-server # starts up hasura and applies migrations
+- make start-server # starts up hasura and applies migrations
 # Open a new terminal
-$ cd server
+- cd server
-$ hasura console # if this is not opening up hasura, then please refer to the "Getting Started" section.
+- hasura console # This step is only required if you need access to the database.
+You can also find the GQL playground here, which may be helpful during development.

-# Starting the client applications
+# Starting the client application
-$ make start-all # This will start the admin app
-$ make start-admin # This will start the admin app
+- make start-admin # This will start the admin app
-$ make start-user # This will start the user app

 # Run this to start clean versions of the applications
 make start-clean